 If you don’t have plenty of drop cloths, you can always use your plastic sheets.
 Lay them on the floor, tape the plastic ends to the trim or baseboards around your room, and ensure it’s secure.

 Now that you have finished phase one of the preparation process, it’s time to analyze your ceiling to see if any repairs need attending.

 You may notice some yellow stains which occur due to water damage.
 To repair this damage, you need to prime the area with a spray can oil-based primer, not latex; this is usually found at most home improvement stores.

 Similarly, nicotine stains found on your ceiling can bleed through your topcoat of paint if your surface has not been correctly primed.
 Repeat the primer process with water stains.

-Note: If big patches of the ceiling are discolored or stained from nicotine or water, then you should prime the entire area using a sprayer or a roller.
+📝Note: If big ceiling patches are discolored or stained from nicotine or water, you should prime the entire area using a sprayer or a roller.

 Popcorn Ceiling Repair

 Damage to your ceiling can be patched up using a joint compound and a taping knife.
 However, it’s important to note that patching the damaged areas will flatten the surface and remove the popcorn texture.